MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 ![Diagram showing a generic pattern for a mission-critical application.](./images/mission-critical-pattern.png)

 ### Global resources
 Certain resources in this architecture are shared by resources deployed in regions.
-Common examples are resources that are used to distribute traffic across multiple regions, store permanent state for the whole application, and monitoring resources for them.
+Common examples are resources that are used to distribute traffic across multiple regions, store permanent state for the whole application, and monitor resources for them.

 |Characteristics|Layer Considerations|
 |---|---|